Hazelthedeveloper/simple-roblox-injector/README.md

 # simple-roblox-injector
-this is a very simple roblox exploit injector
+this is a very simple roblox exploit injector, made with Python.

 # TROUBLESHOOTING
 1: if its not injecting/letting you run the code. make sure roblox is up to date and the script is working.